urllib3/urllib3/docs/security.rst

 Google App Engine Requirements
 ------------------------------

-By Default, GAE does not allow you to make http/https connection to other applications like `api.twitter.com`, so in order to make this library working properly in your GAE application you have to enable the billing information in your application setting and include the ssl library in your application yaml
+By Default, GAE does not allow you to make https connection to other applications like `api.twitter.com`, so in order to make this library working properly in your GAE application you have to enable the billing information in your application setting and include the ssl library in your application yaml